Relax, we’ve got answers

 I’ve been on Medicare for X years.
 Will you help me review my coverages?

-Yes, It is always important to review your Medicare medical and drug coverage every year because there are changes to plans and drug formularies.
-I perform annual reviews with clients to ensure there will be no negative surprises in the new plan year.
+Yes!
+It’s important to review your Medicare medical and drug coverage every year since plans and drug formularies can change.
+I offer annual reviews with clients to ensure there are no surprises in the new plan year.
+If you qualify medically, we can also explore Medicare Supplement plans that may provide better coverage at a lower lifetime cost.

 Do you charge for your time?
 How do you get paid?

-As a licensed and certified Medicare agent I can not charge for my time.
-I will respect your time and I ask you to respect mine.
-I am paid by the insurance carrier for policies on which that I am the agent of record (that means I enrolled you or submitted your application with you and you were accepted).
-There is no impact on the premium cost for you.
-The insurance company either keeps the commission money or shares it with me based on a schedule and how long you keep the policy.
+As a licensed and certified Medicare agent, I cannot charge for my time.
+I respect your time and ask the same in return.
+I’m paid by the insurance carrier for policies where I’m the agent of record (meaning I enrolled you or submitted your application, and you were accepted).
+This doesn’t affect your premium.
+The insurance company pays me a commission based on a schedule and how long you keep the policy.

 What are your qualifications?

-I hold and maintain all necessary licenses, carry product-required certifications, Medicare-required certifications, Fraud, Waste & Abuse Prevention, and Anti-Money Laundering certification.
+I hold and maintain all necessary licenses, carrier product-required certifications, and Medicare-required certifications.
+I also am certified for Fraud, Waste & Abuse Prevention and Anti-Money Laundering avoidance.

 How do I know you are working in my best interests?